AnaBoca/todo/README.md

 # TODO App

-An interactive flashcard app that uses ReactJS.
+A to-do app with a fluid interface using JavaScript that allows users to rapidly update dynamic content.

 ## 🗐 Home Page